diegoberaldin/MetaPhrase/docs/02_features.md

 ## Import / Export

 MetaPhrase is designed to integrate in the most frictionless way with the standard localization formats used for mobile application development: iOS stringtables (aka `Localizable.strings`) and string resources on Android (aka `strings.xml`).
-For this reason, the (de)serialization from and to this format is built-in, to the point that the application uses an Android-style XML format for its own localization.

 Support for `.resx` files, a common format used in Windows applications and in general in the .NET environment was integrated as well as suport for JSON resources in the format of the popular ngx-translate library.
 The application also partially supports the PO format (very popular in projects using the GNU gettext utility) and Flutter ARB resources.